osama21barakat/shark-tank-entrepreneurs/Ideas.md

 # 1
-- Find importants of each investors
+- discover interests of each investor Between
+-- Business like companies, investments ...ect.
+-- Activities
+-- Hobbies
 # 2
 - Find the valuation of each entrepreneur